decorative

 Sharon Jae Hall

-Associate Dean for Student Success, College of Global Futures
+Associate Dean, College of Global Futures

 View profile

-Sharon Hall is Associate Dean for Student Success.
+Sharon Hall is Associate Dean for the College of Global Futures.
 Named a President’s Professor in 2022, Sharon’s teaching and research demonstrate her dedication and commitment to the success of undergraduate and graduate students and strongly align with the mission of our college.
 As many of you know, she is an ecosystem scientist who explores the ecology of native and managed ecosystems that sustain people and other organisms within the community of life.
 Through her lab, Sharon and her students investigate ways to build a brighter, more diverse and inclusive pathway for the next generation of conservation scientists.
 Sharon has also helped guide several efforts to increase access, equity, diversity, inclusion and excellence since joining the faculty at ASU in 2005, including serving as the College of Liberal Arts and Sciences Dean’s Fellow for Institutional Transformation, the Special Advisor to the Director on Diversity, Equity, and Inclusion in the School of Life Sciences, as well as co-PI on the ASU ADVANCE grant.
 Sharon has been honored with several teaching awards, including the Founders Day Faculty Teaching Award and Zebulon Pearce Distinguished Teaching Award.

 Joshua Abbott